Overview of NCATS ASPIRE Design Challenges

 The goal of the ASPIRE Design Challenges is to propose innovative and catalytic approaches toward solving the opioid crisis through the development of next-generation addiction-free analgesics with new chemistries, data-mining and analytical tools and technologies, as well as biological assays that will revolutionize discovery, development and preclinical testing of new and safer treatments of pain, opioid use disorder (OUD) and overdose.
 This prize competition was implemented through a suite of concurrent companion design challenges in four areas: an integrated chemistry database, an electronic synthetic chemistry portal, predictive algorithms and biological assays, as well as an additional challenge for a combined solution for two or more areas.
 NCATS will select up to five winners for Challenges 1–4 and up to two winners for Challenge 5 to receive cash prizes.

-NCATS is continuing the 2018 NCATS ASPIRE Design Challenges with a distinct follow-up, the 2020 Reduction-to-Practice Challenge, which aims to spur the development of a comprehensive integrated platform for translational innovation in pain, opioid use disorder and overdose.
+NCATS continued the 2018 NCATS ASPIRE Design Challenges with a distinct follow-up, the 2020 Reduction-to-Practice Challenge, which aimed to spur the development of a comprehensive integrated platform for translational innovation in pain, opioid use disorder and overdose.
 Learn more about the Challenge.

 These Challenges aim to generate valuable contributions from many stakeholders to inform the Center’s strategic plan, energize the Center’s research efforts, increase public awareness of the opioid crisis and enhance the national effort to reduce the number of opioid overdoses worldwide.